BeerOnBeard/coffee-shop-order-system/README.md

 **Saga** projects are state machines that listen for events and issue commands.
 For example, when an OrderCreated event occurs, the `coffeeshop.saga` project would initialize a new instance of a state machine for that specific order.
 The state machine would track events in the system that are related to the order and issue commands when necessary.

 **EventContracts** projects are used for inter-domain event contracts.
 These interfaces should not be consumed by projects outside of that specific domain.

-**PublicEventContracts** project are used for extra-domain event contracts.
-These events are meant to be consumed by projects outside of that specific domain.

-It is important to segregate inter- and extra-domain event contracts to limit the coupling between projects.